-MTTR: Mean Time To Repair.
-The average time required to restore Service.
+MTTR: Mean Time to Repair.
+The average time required to return a failed system to Service.

-NATM: PremierSERVSM ATM Service.
+NATM: National ATM Service or PremierSERVsm ATM

-NFRS or NFR: PremierSERVSM Frame Relay Service.
+NFRS or NFR: National Frame Relay Service or PremierSERVsm Frame Relay Service.

-NNI: Network To Network Interface.
+NNI: Network to Network Interface.
 The interface defines the point of interconnection between two service providers.

-NNI B Port and Access: Connects the Customer=s network to the Company FRS network, based upon the standards defined NNI signaling protocol.
-Each NNI Port and Access may accommodate multiple Permanent Virtual Circuits based upon the speeds selected.
+NNI - Port and Access: Connects Customer's network to the Company FRS network, based upon the standards defined NNI signaling protocol.
+Each NNI Port and Access may accommodate multiple Permanent Virtual Circuits, based upon the speeds selected.

-NNI B Port Only: Connects the Customer's network to the Company FRS network, based upon the standards defined NNI signaling protocol.
-Each NNI Port may accommodate multiple Permanent Virtual Circuits based upon the speeds selected.
+NNI - Port Only: Connects Customer's network to the Company FRS network, based upon the standards defined NNI signaling protocol.
+Each NNI Port may accommodate multiple Permanent Virtual Circuits, based upon the speeds selected.

-Non-Channelized: Non-Channelized is the capability to permit the unrestricted use of a digital communication channel independent of the number of consecutive zeros and pulse density requirements (ie., 64 kbps usable Bandwidth for a DSO channel and 1.536 Mbps usable Bandwidth for a DS1 channel).
+Non-Channelized: The capability to permit the unrestricted use of a digital communication channel independent of the number of consecutive zeros and pulse density requirements (i.e., 64 KBPS usable bandwidth for a DSO channel and 1.36 MBPS usable bandwidth for a DS1 channel).